top of page

 And everything a village needs daily —

-from toilet paper to durable provisions —
+from toilet paper to durable pantry goods —

-is found in the Eden Shop.
+can be found in the Eden Shop.

 Not as a shopping center,